mentat-collective/sicm-scheme-exercises/md/1_lagrangian_mechanics.md

 \begin{bmatrix} \displaystyle{ {{ - {a}^{3} \cdot m1 \cdot m2 \cdot {n}^{2} + G {m1}^{2} \cdot m2 + G \cdot m1 \cdot {m2}^{2}}\over {{a}^{2} \cdot m1 + {a}^{2} \cdot m2}}} \cr \cr \displaystyle{ 0}\end{bmatrix}
 \end{equation}

-If you fiddle with this you should see that you can factor out the reduced mass and an \\(a^2\\) term.
-The whole equations is zero, so it's fine to multiply the residual by any non-zero factor you like.
+These two entries are *residuals*, equal to zero.
+Stare at the top residual and you might notice that you can can factor out:

+-   the reduced mass, and
+-   a factor of \\(1 \over a^2\\)

+Manually factor these out:

 ```scheme
 (let ((eqfn (Lagrange-equations